tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

         - dont't hold back from modest improvements, which gradually deepen the model, even if confined within the same general conceptual framework.
 Don't be paralyzed by looking too far forward.
 Just be watchful for the opportunity.
         - ![another model breakthrough where contrains on transactions could be expressed with easy precision](./another-model-breakthrough-contrains-transactions.png)

-  - How software experts can work with domain experts to explore and refine models.
+  - How software experts can work with domain experts to explore and refine models?
     - **many transformations of domain models and the corresponding code happen when developers recognize a concept that has been hinted at in discussion or present implicitly in the design, and they then represent it explicitly in the model with one or more objects or relationships.**
     - **listen to the language the domain experts use.
 Are there terms that succinctly state something complicated?
 Are they correcting your word choice (perhaps diplomatically)? do the puzzled looks on their faces go away when you use a particular phrase?
 These are hints of a concept that might benefit the model.**
     - ![original cargo design with database](./original-cargo-design-with-database.png)